logo

 FAQs

 Take the Violet Line metro to Lal Qila Metro Station.
-The Red Fort entrance (Lahori Gate) is within walking distance from the metro station.
+The Red Fort entrance (Lahori Gate) is within walking distance.

-The Sound and Light Show narrates the history of Red Fort and India through a multimedia presentation.
-It's held in the evening on selected days.
+The Sound and Light Show narrates the history of Red Fort through a multimedia presentation.
 Tickets cost ₹60 for adults and ₹20 for children.
-Check the official website for current timings and availability.

 Explore More in Delhi